 Shady hike through plentiful rhododendron, a cedar swamp, and past Lake Lookout and Wawayanda Lake.

-8.2 miles, easy to moderate surface – minimal rocks, not a lot of elevation gain.
+8.2 or shorter options.
+Minimal rocks, not a lot of elevation gain.
 Some potentially wet areas.

-- Shorter: 2.6 –Wingdam with return via Laurel Pond still provides rhododendron and lake views.
-Detailed in Hiking the Jersey Highlands.
+- Shorter: 2.6 –Wingdam with return via Laurel Pond; rhododendron and lake views.

-- Variation: 6.5 – Remove the loop to Lake Lookout and take Laurel Pond back instead; notes in the description below.
+- Variation: 6.5 – Remove the loop to Lake Lookout; return Laurel Pond; noted below.

-- Variation: 7.1 – Remove just the loop to Lake Lookout; notes in the description below.
+- Variation: 7.1 – Remove just the loop to Lake Lookout; noted below.

-Bonus fun: canoe rentals available in season, or bring your own (see Wawayanda Lake Kayak).
+Bonus fun: canoe rentals available in season, or bring your own.

-Map: North Jersey Trails is recommended to navigate the network of trails in this park.
+North Jersey Trails is recommended to navigate the network of trails in this park but the most recent version (2017) is out of date around the lake due to multiple trail changes.

 The road will curve left and pass Monksville Reservoir and then Greenwood Lake.
 The road name changes to Warwick Turnpike.